Mobile High-Definition Link

 Mobile High-Definition Link (MHL) is an industry standard for a mobile audio/video interface that allows the connection of smartphones, tablets, and other portable consumer electronics devices to high-definition televisions (HDTVs), audio receivers, and projectors.
-The standard was designed to share existing mobile device connectors, such as Micro-USB, and avoid the need to add additional video connectors on devices with limited space for them.
+The standard was designed to share existing mobile device connectors, such as Micro-USB, and avoid the need to add video connectors on devices with limited space for them.

 MHL connects to display devices either directly through special HDMI inputs that are MHL-enabled, or indirectly through standard HDMI inputs using MHL-to-HDMI adapters.
 MHL was developed by a consortium of five companies: Nokia, Samsung, Silicon Image, Sony and Toshiba.

 History

 Silicon Image, one of the founding companies of the HDMI standard, originally demonstrated a mobile interconnect at the January 2008 Consumer Electronics Show (CES), based on its transition-minimized differential signaling (TMDS) technology.
 This interface was termed "Mobile High Definition Link" at the time of the demonstration, and is a direct precursor of the implementation announced by the MHL Consortium.
 The company is quoted as saying it did not ship that original technology in any volume, but used it as a way to get a working group started.

 The working group was announced in September 2009, and the MHL Consortium founded in April 2010 by Nokia, Samsung, Silicon Image, Sony and Toshiba.
 The MHL specification version 1.0 was released in June 2010, and the Compliance Test Specification (CTS) was released in December 2010.
 May 2011 marked the first retail availability of MHL-enabled products.

 The first mobile device to feature the MHL standard was the Samsung Galaxy S II, announced at the 2011 Mobile World Congress.

 MHL announced in 2014 that more than half a billion MHL-capable products had been shipped since the standard was created.